martinsvoboda/demo-design-system/README.md

 ## Installation

 1. [Install Jekyll](https://jekyllrb.com/docs/installation/)
 2. Download or clone the files from the [repository on Github](https://github.com/martinsvoboda/mpsv-design-system).
-If you starting with GIT see [simple guide](http://rogerdudler.github.io/git-guide/), you can use [GitHub desktop klient](https://desktop.github.com/)
+If you starting with GIT see [this simple guide](http://rogerdudler.github.io/git-guide/), you can use [GitHub desktop client](https://desktop.github.com/)
 3. In the command line, navigate to the root of the project and run the `jekyll serve` command.
 This will build the static site and watch for changes.
 3. Visit `http://127.0.0.1:4000/` in your browser to see the style guide.

 ## Build your design system

-From here, obviously the point is to customize the style guide for your needs and populate it with your content and components.
+From here, the point is to customize the style guide for your needs and populate it with your content and components.
 Content is formatted in Markdown syntax.
 See [how to use it](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Markdown pages (.md files) are sorted to following structure, which we usually use for our projects:

     ```
     demo-design-system/